smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.10.0 =
+* Refactored the admin codebase behind the WPSuite.io / Connect your Site menu
+* Improved site connection and license management internals
+* Prepared the foundation for upcoming WPSuite plugin integrations

+= 1.9.2 =
+* Pro features are now enabled again in the admin interface once a site is registered and connected to wpsuite.io
+* Frontend behavior remains unchanged: Pro features are applied only with an active subscription or trial

+= 1.9.1 =
+* Minor fixes and refinements in the signIn and signOut hooks
+* Improved reliability of authentication-related state handling
+* Small internal cleanups

+= 1.9.0 =
+* Refined and reorganized internal dependencies for better performance and maintainability
+* Fixed several TypeScript and linting issues across the codebase
+* Significantly reduced JavaScript bundle sizes, especially on the frontend
+* General internal cleanup and stability improvements

 = 1.8.3 =
 Fixed broken styling and attributes in multiple Gutenberg blocks.
 The previous release escaped `get_block_wrapper_attributes()` incorrectly, which